Team-Tools-JU/wifi/README.md

 Between these threads, a buffer is implemented to ensure that there is no delay when reading the data.
 The data from the mower is in the form a vector i.e., an angle, distance traveled and a collision boolean that is true in the case that a collision was detected in the movement.
 By this, it is possible to distinguish a collision from a boundry detection.
 To send the vector to the database, the function sendDataToDB() is used.

 The mower will also notify the WiFi node if a new sessions is started.
-If that happends the WiFi node will update the current date and time, this will then be used as a session id for the database so that vectors can be grouped by that session id.
+If that happends, the WiFi node will update the current date and time.
+This will then be used as a session id for the database so that vectors can be grouped by that session id.
 To update the id , the function updateSessionId() is used.

 -------------------